 37. Illustrate the above provision.

-38. What is the taxability of gift, when the Movable Property is received without consideration?
+38. What is the taxability of a gift, when the Movable Property is received without consideration?

 39. What is the taxability of gift, when the Movable Property is received for inadequate consideration?

-40. Mr. Ashish received a gift of jewellery from his friends.
-Total Value of Jewellery received during the year is ₹ 75,000.
+40. Mr. Ashish received a gift of jewelry from his friends.
+The total Value of Jewellery received during the year is ₹ 75,000.
 How will it be taxed in the hands of Mr. Ashish?

-41. What is the taxability of gift, if it is received by a minor?
+41. What is the taxability of a gift, if it is received by a minor?